Fanshawe College: Athletics

 Fanshawe College joined the Ontario College Athletic Association (OCAA) in 1967 as one of the six founding members.
 The Falcons currently compete in 14 varsity sports, with 19 teams including: men's and women's basketball, men's and women's volleyball, men's and women's indoor and outdoor soccer, men's and women's golf, men's and women's badminton, men's and women's cross-country, men's baseball, women's softball and men's and women's and mixed curling.

-Many of Fanshawe's varsity programs excel not only in the OCAA but also the Canadian Colleges Athletic Association (CCAA).
+Many of Fanshawe's varsity programs participate not only in the OCAA but also the Canadian Colleges Athletic Association (CCAA).
 As of the 2021/22 season, the Falcons have a total of 22 national championships, 152 provincial championships and a total of 432 medals.

 Fanshawe Athletics set a Fanshawe record totals for most medals in a season in 2018/19 with 28 overall medals.
 The Falcons led the Ontario Colleges Athletic Association (OCAA), winning 11 OCAA Championships this season to go along with 21 OCAA medals.
 The 11 championships shattered Fanshawe's own record of six from 2017/18.
 Fanshawe Athletics also set a new school record for most national medals in a single season (7).
 The 2018–19 season saw Fanshawe win two Canadian Collegiate Athletic Association (CCAA) National Championships, 5 national bronze, 11 provincial gold, 6 provincial silver and 4 provincial bronze medals.

 Additionally, Fanshawe has one of the largest campus recreation programs in Ontario with over 4500 students participating in intramurals, extramural and open recreation every year.

 Campuses

 London Campus

-Fanshawe's campus in London, Ontario, Canada covers 100 acre and has twenty-three buildings, including nearly 1200 apartment-style residence rooms and close to 400 townhouse rooms at its London campus.
-The London Campus also includes the School of Transportation Technology and Apprenticeship and the Norton Wolf School of Aviation Technology.
+Fanshawe's campus in London, Ontario, Canada covers 100 acre and has twenty-three buildings, including nearly 1200 apartment-style residence rooms and close to 400 townhouse rooms.
+The London Campus includes the School of Transportation Technology and Apprenticeship and the Norton Wolf School of Aviation Technology.
 The London campus has been described as "one of the largest in Ontario" and as a "city within a city".